Have fun with the essentials!

 Following on from the last video, these additional bass drum patterns will test your co-ordination further, and give you more options to play with.
 We add some eighth note rests to the bass line to keep things interesting and challenging!
 Make sure you are nice and comfortable with this - the 16th note fills are up next!

-Lesson 9.
-An introduction to 16th note drum fills.
+MODULE 1: Lesson 9.
+16th note drum fills. an introduction.

 Now that you have built up your confidence on 16th note drum beats, it’s time to throw in some drum fills!
 After a quick “check-in” on your progress, Simon walks you through the 16th note drum fill, and some of the popular variations of 16th note fills you will see regularly.
 We’ll also throw in some 8th notes too, just to keep things fresh!